DamianWimberly/azure-network-protocols/README.md

 ---

 🔷***Create Resource Group and Virtual Machines (VMs)***
 *Create a Resource Group, then deploy both Windows 10 and Ubuntu VMs.
-During the Windows VM setup, create a Virtual Network and Subnet, and place both VMs in the same network*.
+During the Windows VM setup, create a Virtual Network, and place both VMs in the same network*.

 - In Azure, navigate to **Resource Groups** → **Create**.
     - **Name**: RG-Network-Actvities